FranxYao/franxyao.github.io/index.md

 Before Ph.D., I spent great time visiting Prof. [Alexander Rush](http://rush-nlp.com/) at Cornell University (2019-2020) doing structured latent variable models.

-Although my research focus is structured prediction and text generation, I believe that to persue the most fundamental principles of human language, one must utilize a spectrum of interdisciplinary techniques: ML, NLP, Linguistics, Statistics, Optimization, Geometry, .etc.
+My research focus is structured prediction and text generation, and I believe that to persue the most fundamental principles of human language, one must utilize a spectrum of interdisciplinary techniques: ML, NLP, Linguistics, Statistics, Optimization, Geometry, .etc.
-Many of my research lay in the intersection of these areas.
+Many of my papers lay in the intersection of these areas.
-But in general, I derive probabilistic models guided by Bayesian principles, equipped with modern neural architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.
+In general, I derive probabilistic models guided by Bayesian principles, equipped with modern neural architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.

 In terms of specific topics, I am interested in
 * NLP: Semantics; Text Generation; Linguistic Structure Prediction